Manual of Me

 What I do and how I work

-There are several principles that guide how I work :
+Some principles that guide how I work:

 • Staying curious and learning: I approach my work and life with wonder, valuing curiosity and continuous learning.
 I'm energised by new ideas, practices, and perspectives.